Irish Rebellion of 1798: Casualties

 In what was to be the most widely read account of the rebellion since its centenary, The Year of Liberty (1969), Thomas Pakenham (overlooking 1741, the famine "year of slaughter") wrote:

 The rebellion of 1798 is the most violent and tragic event in Irish history between the Jacobite wars and the Great Famine.
 In the space of a few weeks, 30,000 – peasants armed with pikes and pitchforks, defenceless women and children – were cut down, shot, or blown like chaff as they charged up to the mouth of the canon.

 Thirty thousand is mid range between what had been the contemporary estimates (of which just 2,000 were thought to be Crown forces and 1,000 loyalist civilians).
-Recent studies suggest a lower figure.
-A demographic study of County Wexford, the rebellion's principal theatre, indicates 6,000 killed.
-From this, historian Thomas Bartlett, concludes "a death toll of 10,000 for the entire island would seem to be in order".
-Others suspect that the widespread fear of repression led relatives to hide their losses.
-It is not clear how many of those killed died in combat.
+Cullen, in an unpublished 1798-1820 cohort depletion study of County Wexford, where most of the fighting took place, calculated 6,000 killed.
+Although such studies are highly susceptible to what is called "depletion of susceptibles bias", it is the basis for Bartlett proposing lower death toll of perhaps 10,000 for the entire island.
+Others insist on the higher numbers, with some arguing that the true toll of rebellion was disguised by relatives hiding their losses for fear of recrimination and reprisal.
+Given that the deaths occurred over just four months (May to September 1798), R. F. Foster may be correct in suggesting that the rebellion was "the most concentrated episode of violence in Irish history".